ZainabBaq/Coded-useEffect/README.md

 ### useEffect demo
 in this project you can see the diffrent uses for useEffect hook in react js:
-1. componentDidUpdate without s condition
+1. componentDidUpdate without a condition
 2. componentDidUpdate with a condition
 3. componentDidMount